SAFEHR-data/PIXL/pixl_core/README.md

 ## Patient queue

 We use [RabbitMQ](https://www.rabbitmq.com/) as a message broker to transfer messages between the different PIXL services.
-Currently, we define two queues:
+Currently, we define one queue:

 1. `imaging` for downloading and de-identifying images
-2. `ehr` for downloading and de-identifying the EHR data

 The image anonymisation will be triggered automatically once the image has been downloaded to the raw Orthanc server.